Charles and Augustus Storrs: Storrs Agricultural School

 "Having experienced the intellectual privations that are too commonly incident to farm-life," the Storrs brothers in December 1880 offered to donate land and money to the State of Connecticut to found an agricultural school in their hometown of Mansfield.
 Augustus donated 170 acres and several buildings, while Charles donated $6000 and 800 books from his personal library.
 Included in the land grant was UConn's first substantial structure, Edwin Whitney Hall, site of a Civil War orphanage which Storrs had previously purchased from Whitney's widow for $5000.
 The gift was accepted and Storrs Agricultural School established by act of the Connecticut General Assembly on April 21, 1881.

 Augustus Storrs initially imposed restrictions on his deed of gift, insisting that the State of Connecticut pay him $12,000 in the event that it decided to relocate the school and sell off the land within twenty years.
 He also sought to bar the state from using the land for any purpose but an educational institution, explicitly ruling out use for an insane asylum, poorhouse, or reformatory.
 Amid mounting threats from the legislature to move the school elsewhere, Storrs agreed to convey the land without restrictions.
 As part of his April 1886 agreement with the state, Augustus went to court to clear the title at his own expense.
 These conflicts and uncertainty caused the fate of the school to hang in the balance for the first years of its existence.

 Augustus continued to aid the school until his death, remitting $30 in water rent in 1889 to buy library books and surrendering two acres of his garden in 1890 to enable a dormitory to be built.
+Augustus Storrs Hall was built in 1906 and was the first brick building on the campus, initially serving as a men’s dormitory.
+Renovated to become offices and classrooms in 1952, Storrs Hall has been home to the university's nursing school since 2018.

-UConn's Augustus Storrs Hall was built in 1906 and was the first brick building on campus.
-It initially served as a men’s dormitory.
-Renovated to house offices and classrooms in 1952, Storrs Hall was home to the university's nursing school as of 2018.
-UConn's main campus lies in the village of Storrs along Connecticut Route 195, a stretch of which is named Storrs Road.
+The main University of Connecticut campus lies in the village of Storrs, Connecticut, named after the brothers, along Connecticut Route 195, a stretch of which is named Storrs Road.